riggggo/holiday-finder-24/README.md

 This project is part of the [CHECK24 GenDev Holiday Challenge](https://github.com/check24-scholarships/holiday-challenge).
 You can search for trips to Mallorca from around 70 million real offers provided by CHECK24.

-I created a web application using the React framework (/client) and an Express.js backend that serves as a RESTful API (/api), the data is stored in a MySQL database.
+I created a responsive web application using the React framework (/client) and an Express.js backend that serves as a RESTful API (/api), the data is stored in a MySQL database.

 Dockerization and github actions enables continues deployment, triggered by a push to the main branch.